0%

 Best for: The purpose of a Palladian window is to draw attention—it’s meant to be a main focal point in the home.
 Install a Palladian window in a living room, dining room, or lavish office for the best effect.

-10. Sliding Sash Window
+9. Sliding Sash Window

 Sliding windows

-The sliding sash window consists of two horizontally mounted sashes that open and close easily by sliding along a track.
-Sliders are an excellent choice of window to mount over a counter or sink, or in any circumstance where there is an obstacle blocking access to the window.
+Sliders are an excellent choice of window to mount over a counter or sink, or in any situation where an obstacle blocks access to the window.

 Best for Sliding sash windows are ideal for kitchens and bedrooms, especially in homes with children or pets, because they’re easy to open and close—and clean.

-11. Fixed Window
+10. Fixed Window

 Fixed windows